Eli Crane: Conspiracy theories on the Trump assassination attempts

 On multiple occasions, Crane has promoted conspiracy theories about both of the 2024 assassination attempts against Donald Trump, in Pennsylvania in July and in Florida in September.
 For the first attempted assassination, Crane has promoted the conspiracy theory that the gunman did not act alone, and for the second attempted assassination, Crane has promoted the conspiracy theory that the gunman was an "asset" of a foreign adversary.

 Attempted impeachment of federal judge Paul Engelmayer

 In February 2025, Crane introduced articles of impeachment against U.S. District Judge Paul Engelmayer of the Southern District of New York, accusing him of judicial overreach for blocking the Trump administration's Department of Government Efficiency (DOGE) from accessing the individual financial records in the Treasury Department of Americans.
 The following month, Elon Musk, who leads DOGE, contributed the maximum allowable donation to Crane and other Republicans who supported the impeachment of federal judges who had ruled against the Trump administration.

+Immigration and Islam

+In January 2026, Crane was named a founding member of the Sharia-Free America Caucus in Congress, which seeks to ban Sharia law.
+He said, "this authoritarian ideology cannot coexist with Western values.
+It's imperative that we learn from Europe's failed policies and never surrender to this growing threat."
+The Council on American–Islamic Relations (CAIR), a civil rights organization, quoted Crane and other House members in a statement designating the Sharia-Free America Caucus an anti-Muslim hate group and saying the caucus's agenda "would effectively ban the practice of the world's second largest religion in the United States."